jquepi/everything-curl/protocols/network.md

 using its own individual addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
 The addresses each machine has can be of different types and machines can even have temporary addresses.
-These computers are often called hosts.
+These computers are also called hosts.

+## Client and server

 The computer, tablet or phone you sit in front of is usually called "the client" and the machine out there somewhere that you want to exchange data